 Student Affairs maintains a listserv for students and sends a summary email (e-nnouncement) twice a week.
 If you wish to send email to the student listserv, please submit it here.

-What is the difference in a distribution list (official.announcments) and a listserv (campus.events, personal.announcements, faculty.discussion, staff.discussion)?
+What is the difference in a distribution list (official.announcements) and a listserv (campus.events, personal.announcements, faculty.discussion, staff.discussion)?

 There is not much difference between a list and a listserv given the current configuration of the listservs.
 Practically, only certain people can send to the list, while any member of a listserv may send to that listserv.
 In addition, messages sent to the list go out immediately.
-This is intentional, as the list is used for emergency messages.
 Members of a listserv can choose to receive message in one summary each day.
 This summary is called a digest.